 Despite some popular myths, simply having a credit card won’t turn your credit bad.
 But when your credit is bad, getting a credit card can be difficult.

 Not sure where your credit stands?
 You can get a free credit score, updated monthly, on Credit Sesame.
 You’ll also get access to your free credit report card and helpful guidance for improving your credit standing.
-Ultimately it is up to you to manage your credit accounts responsibly.
+Remember it is ultimately up to you to manage your credit accounts responsibly and card issuers look at your credit score as well as other criteria to make credit and lending decisions.

 Even if you’re currently saddled with bad credit you may be able to qualify for a secured credit card.
 A secured credit card for bad credit can be a great first step toward healthy credit and finances.
 For a secured card, you make a cash deposit that the credit card issuer holds in case you default on your debt.
 You’ll still use and pay off the card just as you would a traditional credit card.
 Your credit limit is usually (but not always) determined by the amount of money you deposit with the card issuer.
 You’ll get your deposit back when you transition to a regular credit card and/or close your secured credit card account, providing you have met all your financial obligations with the issuer of your secured credit card.
 Some secured credit card issuers promote a quick application process and as well as a quick decision.